Military Divorce Attorney: Protecting Your Rights in Divorce

 Because military divorce cases are complex, it’s not uncommon for spouses to have disputes over the divorce terms.
 Child custody, spousal support, division of assets, and child support issues can be challenging to solve on your own.
 Many couples want to settle their divorce as quickly as possible, and there are several ways to do so.

-You can resolve disputes during a military divorce case in the following ways:
+You can resolve disputes during a military divorce case in the following ways.

 Mediation